Ankushk-01/Java-course/interfaces/README.md

 **Example:** ArithmeticException,NullPointerException,IndexOutOfBoundException etc..

 Error class: we may have error in our program which we can not handle like : IO error means file not found or can not able to read or Thread Dead error etc.

+## throw keyword

+it is used to raise a Exception and we can do so by creating the object of the Exception and pass the message in the constructor of the object.

+it is used when we want to execute the catch block when some condition satisfied.